Open source AI stack is ready for its moment

 LAMP is an acronym representing the key technologies first used in open source software development — Linux, Apache, MySQL, and PHP.
 These technologies were once hotly debated, but today they are so successful that the LAMP stack has become ubiquitous, invisible, and boring.

 AI, on the other hand, is hotter than ever.
-Much as the LAMP stack turned software development into a commodity and made it a bit boring, especially if you’re not a professional developer, a successful AI software stack should turn AI into a commodity — and even make it a little boring.
+Much as the LAMP stack turned software development into a commodity and made it a bit boring, especially if you’re not a professional developer, a successful AI software stack should turn AI into a commodity — and make it a little boring too.
 That is precisely what Jeffries is setting out to do with the AI Infrastructure Alliance (AIIA).

 Innovation, and where it’s at